Dan Marino

 Best remembered for his quick release and powerful arm, Marino helped the Dolphins become consistent postseason contenders, leading them to the playoffs ten times and one Super Bowl appearance in XIX, although a title victory ultimately eluded him during his career.
 Marino is considered by many to be one of the greatest players to never win a Super Bowl and has the most career victories of quarterbacks not to win a title at 155.

-A nine-time Pro Bowl selection, six-time first- or second-team AP All-Pro, and All-AFC six times, Marino was voted NFL Rookie of the Year by Sporting News.
+A nine-time Pro Bowl selection, six-time first (3) or second (3) team All-Pro, and All-AFC six times, Marino was voted NFL Rookie of the Year by Sporting News.
 The following season in 1984, Marino was the NFL Most Valuable Player (MVP), when he set single-season records of 5,084 passing yards, 48 touchdown passes, nine 300-yard passing games, and four 400-yard passing games.
-He was voted the 1994 NFL Comeback Player of the Year, and the 1998 Walter Payton NFL Man of the Year.
+He was voted the 1994 NFL Comeback Player of the Year, and the 1998 NFL Walter Payton Man of the Year.
 At the time of his retirement, Marino held more than 40 NFL single-season and career passing records (many of which have since been surpassed), including career passing attempts (8,358), completions (4,967), passing yards (61,361), and touchdown passes (420).
+His career passer rating of 86.4 was the fourth-highest in NFL history (fifth when including stats from the AAFC).
 Marino was the first quarterback in NFL history to reach 5,000 yards passing in a season (1984); 50,000 and 60,000 career passing yards respectively, and also the first quarterback to reach 40-plus touchdown passes in a season (48 in 1984), and 400 career touchdown passes.

-Marino was inducted into the College Football Hall of Fame in 2003, inducted into the Pro Football Hall of Fame in 2005 in his first year of eligibility, and is currently one of only three former Miami Dolphins to have his jersey number retired.
-In 2019, Marino was named to the NFL 100 All-Time Team as one of the 10 greatest quarterbacks in NFL history, as determined by a panel of coaches and media members.
+Marino was enshrined into the Miami Dolphins Honor Roll immediately after his retirement in 2000, inducted into the College Football Hall of Fame in 2003, inducted into the Pro Football Hall of Fame in 2005 in his first year of eligibility, and is currently one of only three former Miami Dolphins to have his jersey number retired.
+In 2019, Marino was named to the NFL 100th Anniversary All-Time Team as one of the 10 greatest quarterbacks in NFL history, as determined by a panel of coaches and media members.

-Early years
+Early life

-Marino was born in Pittsburgh, Pennsylvania, and is of Italian and Polish ancestry.
-He is the oldest child of Daniel and Veronica (Kolczynski) Marino, and has two younger sisters, Cindi and Debbie.
-His father delivered newspapers for the Pittsburgh Post-Gazette.
-Marino grew up on Parkview Avenue in the South Oakland neighborhood of Pittsburgh, and attended St. Regis Catholic Elementary School.
-He attended Central Catholic High School in Pittsburgh, where he started in baseball, and won Parade All-American honors in football.
-He was drafted in the 4th round by the Kansas City Royals in the 1979 amateur draft, but decided to play college football instead.
+Born and raised in Pittsburgh, Pennsylvania, Marino is of Italian and Polish ancestry.
+The oldest child of Daniel and Veronica (Kolczynski) Marino, he has two younger sisters, Cindi and Debbie.
+His father delivered newspapers for the Pittsburgh Post-Gazette, and Marino grew up on Parkview Avenue in the South Oakland neighborhood.
+He attended St. Regis Catholic Elementary School and graduated from Central Catholic High School in 1979, where he starred in baseball for the Vikings and won Parade All-American honors in football.
+In the 1979 Major League Baseball draft, Marino was selected in the fourth round by the Kansas City Royals, but decided to play college football instead.